Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 Technology, or the Internet and now even AI as part of all of this, the use of this by hegemonic power.

-To have a means of indirect control over it could be a marginal group or a country, and then in this kind of model it's no longer 1 country controlling another country, but it could be a corporate or international institution that can exert this power, whether through data colonialism, cyber colonialism.
+To have a means of indirect control over, it could be a marginal group or a country, and then in this kind of model it's no longer one country controlling another country, but it could be a corporate or international institution that can exert this power, whether through data colonialism, cyber colonialism.

 It's also termed techno capitalism in some cases.